mautic/user-documentation/docs/segments/manage_segments.rst

 * ``Custom Contact date field equal birthday -1 day`` returns all Contacts identified every year on 03-04 (4th march).
 * ``Custom Contact date field equal anniversary -1 month`` returns all Contacts identified every year on 02-04 (4th february)

-Once you have created your Segment, any applicable Contact automatically add through the execution of a cron job.
+Once you have created your Segment, any applicable Contact will be automatically added through the execution of a :ref:`cron job<import contacts cron job>`.
 This is the essence of Segments.

-To keep the Segments current, create a cron job that executes the following command at the desired interval:
+To keep the Segments current, create a cron job that executes the :ref:`command<segment cron jobs>` at the desired interval.

-``php /path/to/mautic/bin/console mautic:Segments:update``

-Through the execution of that command, it adds Contacts that match the filters and removes Contacts that no longer match.
+Through the execution of that command, Mautic adds Contacts that match the filters and removes Contacts that no longer match.
 Any Contacts that were manually added will remain part of the list regardless of filters.

 .. vale off